Is a Smart Boiler Right For You? Here’s All You Need to Know

 Smart thermostats note and ‘remember’ how, when, and where you heat your home throughout the day.
 By simply using the device for a while, you’re giving its learning technology enough data points to model your behaviour and create its heating program.

 What’s more, some smart thermostats rely on sensors inside your home to discern when you’re away and adjust the heat settings accordingly.
 This feature helps your boiler use less fuel when it doesn’t have to.
 Then, if you always come back at a certain time, the smart device will know to crank up the heat just in time for your return.

 Zoning gives you control over the temperature in various parts of your home and helps you heat with more efficiency.
 With this function, heat is supplied only to those places where, and when, it’s needed most.

 To add zones to your central heating system, you will need to invest in zone valves.
 These get fitted into your pipework for each zone that you want to create.
 Depending on the thermostat command, the valve opens or closes, controlling hot water flow to the radiator.

 Because each zone you establish must be controlled separately, each will need a thermostat.
 These will work in concert with your app, and the control centre.

 On a smaller scale, zone heating is also possible when you don’t have your own boiler.
 For instance, if you rent a flat, and all you get it a radiator.
 In this scenario, you can get a radiator thermostat to adjust the heat in your space, even though the boiler is out of your control.

 Do these features sound enticing?
 Now, let’s learn how smart thermostats connect to boilers.

-In most cases, the smart thermostat you’re installing must be compatible with the boiler.
-You should establish that it is before purchasing.
+The smart thermostat you’re installing must be compatible with the boiler.
+You should establish that it is before you spend money on installing the boiler.
 If you’re buying both at the same time, the vendor will make sure that the two devices work together.